Professor of Applied Psychology

-Dr. Brenda Russell is an Associate Professor of Psychology at Penn State Berks.
+Dr. Brenda Russell is a Professor of Psychology at Penn State Berks.
 Her scholarly and teaching interests include psychology and law, perceptions of victims and perpetrators of domestic violence, homicide defendants, and the social psychological and cognitive aspects of jury decision making.
 She is particularly interested in how gender and sexual orientation play a role in evaluating defendants in cases of domestic violence, rape, sexual coercion, bullying, and sexual harassment.
 Her research on domestic violence can be seen in her book entitled Battered Woman Syndrome as a Legal Defense: History, Effectiveness, and Implications (see more info).
 Dr. Russell also serves as consultant and program evaluator for various federal and state educational, law enforcement, justice, and treatment programs.
 Her teaching interests include introduction to psychology, social psychology, psychology and the law (forensic psychology), research methods, social cognition, program evaluation, careers in psychology, senior capstone, psychology of gender, and criminal investigation.

 Most Recent Publications:Russell, B.L.
 (Ed.)
 (2013).
 Perceptions of Female Offenders: How Stereotypes and Social Norms Affect Criminal Justice Response.
 Springer, NY.
 Synopsis »

 Shernock, S. & Russell, B. L. (2012).
 Gender and Racial/Ethnic Differences in Criminal Justice Decision Making in Intimate Partner Violence Cases.
 (Invited Paper, Special Issue: Partner Abuse State of Knowledge Project) Partner Abuse, 3(4), 501-530.